 The summer months aren’t as favorable for manatee sightings due to the water temperatures being too warm for their liking.

-Best time of the day to see Manatees?
+When is the best time of the day to see Manatees?

 The best time to see or swim with the manatees is early morning 6:00 am to 8:30 am when they are most active.
 Some locations have tours during those times.
 So, set your alarm to go before the sun rises if you want to see the manatees.

-Can you snorkel or swim with manatees?
+Can you swim with manatees?

 One of the most exhilarating experiences during your visit to Florida is to swim with the manatees!